 Kaizen

-Start with a working combination of processes, design and code.
+Start with a working combination of processes, design, and code.
 Deploy.
 Make gradual improvements to this combination.
-Repeat until result is satisfactory.
+Repeat until the result is satisfactory.

 "If they are going to use our swords, I shall make one that will not break." — Amakuni Yasutsuna, legendary swordsmith.